 - a.
 When a family has located a suitable unit for occupancy and the owner is willing to lease the unit, the family must submit to the Authority a completed Request for Tenancy Approval (RFTA) form and a copy of the proposed lease agreement and addendums, including the HUD tenancy addendum form. - b.
-The family must review the rent amount, security deposit amount and utility information with the property owner before providing the RFTA form to the Authority. - c.
-The family and the unit owner should be aware that the Housing Authority is obligated to maintain payment standards depending on the unit sizes, which vary based on the unit's zip code. - d.
+The family must review the rent amount, security deposit amount and utility information with the property owner before providing the RFTA to the Authority. - c.
+The family and the unit owner should be aware that the Housing Authority is obligated to maintain payment standards depending on the unit sizes which vary based on the unit's zip code. - d.
 The family is responsible for providing the security deposit.
-The information contained on the RFTA form must be accurate, as it directly impacts the ability of the family to occupy the unit under the Housing Choice Voucher program. - e.
-The family can mail or hand-deliver the RFTA form.
-The family is responsible for ensuring that the RFTA form has been provided to the Authority. - f.
-The term of the Housing Choice Voucher will be suspended upon submission of a RFTA form.
-Suspension shall mean stopping the clock on the term of a family's voucher after the family submits a request for approval of the tenancy.
-The suspension will end on the date the Authority approves or denies the RFTA and notifies the family in writing whether the request has been approved or denied. - III.
+The information contained on the RFTA must be accurate as it directly impacts the ability of the family to occupy the unit under the Housing Choice Voucher program. - e.
+The family can mail or hand-deliver in the RFTA.
+The family is responsible for ensuring that the RFTA has been provided to the Authority.

+III.
 APPROVAL OR DENIAL OF REQUEST FOR TENANCY

 - a.
-The Authority must review the RFTA form to verify that the unit rent is reasonable, and the unit is affordable to the family based on the family's monthly adjusted income. - b.
+The Authority must review the RFTA to verify that the unit rent is reasonable and the unit is affordable to the family based on the family's monthly adjusted income. - b.
 The unit must pass the Authority's Housing Quality Standards Inspection. - c.
 The Authority will notify the family if the RFTA has been approved or denied.

 If the family needs an additional Request for Tenancy Approval form, they must be requested.
 If you or anyone in your family is a person with disabilities, and you require a specific accommodation in order to fully utilize the Housing Authority' programs and services please contact the Administrative Offices.